0xNineteen/plonk-tutorial/blog.md

 - `x` is private — the prover knows it, the verifier must not learn it
 - `y` is public — the verifier supplies `49` and checks the proof against it

-We can also organize this circuit in a more general/flexible way, using to follow the equation:
+We can rewrite the same claim in a more general gate form, as follows:
 - `x * x = y`
 - `<-> a * b = c`
 - `<-> a * b - c = 0`